The Cowsills: Origins and early successes

 The Cowsills' musical interest started while their father, William "Bud" Cowsill, was stationed in Canton, Ohio, in the late 1950s, as a US Navy recruiter.
 Bill and Bob taught themselves how to play the guitar.
 As the boys' musical and vocal abilities developed they began performing at church school dances in Stark County, Ohio.
 These, and other performances, led to the boys' first television appearance on the Gene Carroll Show on WEWS in Cleveland.

 After Bud retired from the Navy, he and his wife managed their children's career until 1967.

 In late 1965, the Cowsills were hired as a regular act on Bannisters Wharf in Newport.
 The group performed many of the popular songs of the day including the music of the Beatles.
-A handful of singles were released on JODA Records, a label owned by Danny Sims and Johnny Nash (of I Can See Clearly Now fame), and Philips Records in 1965 and 1966, to only modest success.
+A handful of singles were released on JODA Records, a label owned by Danny Sims and Johnny Nash (of "I Can See Clearly Now" fame), and Philips Records in 1965 and 1966, to only modest success.
 After Leonard Stogel took over management of the band, they were signed to MGM Records in 1967.
 Barbara, who would become known to their fans affectionately as "Mini-Mom" due to her diminutive stature, joined the group just in time to record the band's first album, including the hit single "The Rain, The Park & Other Things" with Bill on lead vocals.
 It sold over one million copies and was awarded a gold record.
-With the success of "The Rain ...", the band quickly became a popular act in the U.S., and achieved significant airplay in England and other parts of Europe.
+With the success of "The Rain ...", the band quickly became a popular act in the U.S., and achieved significant airplay in Britain and other parts of Europe.
 "The Rain, The Park and Other Things" reached No. 2 on the Billboard Hot 100.

 Bob Cowsill is quoted as follows on the band's early days: